jeromeetienne/threex.oimo/README.md

 You can install it via script tag

 ```
- <script src='threex.iomo.js'></script>
+ <script src='threex.oimo.js'></script>
 ```

 Or you can install with [bower](http://bower.io/), as you wish.

 ```
-bower install threex.iomo
+bower install threex.oimo
 ```

 How To Use It
 =============

-Well first you need to create a iomo.js world.
+Well first you need to create a oimo.js world.
 You do that like this

 ```
 var world	= new OIMO.World()